vickitaylor/property-values/README.md

 ## Insights
--
 - Weak correlation between valuation and sales.
     - For the whole time period Nashville was least correlated and Morristown had the strongest.
 (Note: correlation will change with the time period is decreased)
-- Summer months have a higher
+- Summer months have a higher property sales rates and values

 ## Data Sources
 - Valuation, used file ZHVI All Homes Time Series, Smoothed, Seasonally Adjusted($) - [Zillow](https://www.zillow.com/research/data/)